Kinvert Teaching Kids STEM at Maker Faire Detroit

 SumoBots at Maker Faire Detroit

 This year we scaled back the Sumo Robotics Competition in The Henry Ford a bit in order to help us emphasize other student creations for Maker Faire Detroit.
 However it is important to us to bring in Autonomous Robots since as far as I know we are the only group to typically do so.
-It is very important for people to know the different between a controlled and Autonomous Robot.
+It is very important for people to know the difference between a controlled and Autonomous Robot.
 It’s basically the difference between a car and Driverless Car.
 The two are a world apart, and people need to know there is a local option where kids can learn about Autonomous Robots.

 We are glad we helped get so many kids excited about Autonomous Robots in The Henry Ford during Maker Faire Detroit.